Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights

-The Miami Dolphins (1-4) take a four-game losing streak into a matchup with the Jacksonville Jaguars (0-5), losers of five straight, on Sunday, October 17, 2021 at Tottenham Hotspur Stadium.
-Miami is a 3-point favorite in the contest.
-The contest has an over/under of 47 points.
+The Miami Dolphins (1-4), losers of four games in a row, play the Jacksonville Jaguars (0-5), who are on a five-game losing streak, on Sunday, October 17, 2021 at Tottenham Hotspur Stadium.
+Miami is a 2.5-point favorite in the matchup.
+The total has been set at 47 points for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.